bebbs/chatterbox/README.md

 * Implemented a 'quit' command to exit the program.
 * Created a distinction between user input and chatbot response.
 * Defined an add_response method to add new custom inputs and responses from within the program, instead of hardcoding them.
-* Implemented saving new responses to a file 'questions.csv'.
+* Load/Save functionality - All questions and responses are saved into questions.csv, including custom add_response questions, and loaded again once the program starts.

 Still to do
 -----------

-* Add colour to further differentiate input and response.
+* Add colour within the terminal output to further differentiate input and response.
-* Extend add_response method to save new custom responses to a file, and load them on each startup.